 How was Mark's logo created?

-Amy Chen created Mark's logo from a photograph of the French printer Carcand's mark, digitally altered in photoshop to crop out the text surrounding his mark and to replace the crown and heart in his shield with the title of the game.
+Amy Chen created Mark's logo from a photograph of the French printer Carcand's mark.
+Chen digitally altered it in Adobe Photoshop to crop out the text surrounding the mark and to replace the crown and heart in his shield with the title of the game.